 OCT1 (organic cation transporter 1) is important in how drugs, including metformin, work in the body.
 Genetic variants in the gene that encodes OCT1 (SLC22A1 gene) are linked to increased or decreased function and also impact metformin efficacy.
 Recent research shows that OCT1 is also a major thiamine transporter in the liver.[ref]

-Recent animal studies show that high doses of thiamine improved fatty liver disease.[ref]
+Recent animal studies show that high doses of thiamine improve fatty liver disease.[ref]

 Energy production:

-Thiamine is a cofactor needed in mitochondrial energy production.
-Thiamine is a cofactor within the Kreb cycle for pyruvate dehydrogenase, α-ketoglutarate dehydrogenase, and branched-chain α-ketoacid dehydrogenase complexes.[ref]
+Thiamine is a cofactor essential for mitochondrial energy production.
+Within the Kreb cycle, thiamine is a cofactor for pyruvate dehydrogenase, α-ketoglutarate dehydrogenase, and branched-chain α-ketoacid dehydrogenase complexes.[ref]

 Keto diets: